dzfrias/website/src/blog/tools-2026.md

 text.
 While it is interesting to see what is possible with such a system, I think raising the level of abstraction for program input and output is not viable for practical use.
 Processes spawned by the OS are given unstructured input bytes, and are expected to yield unstructured output bytes.
-To me, shell's job is to mirror and expose this behavior, not abstract above it.
+To me, a shell's job is to mirror and expose this behavior, not abstract above it.

 {% img "zsh.png", "my zsh prompt" %}